msu-csc232/doc-test-template/README.md

 - In the first 24-hour period following the due date, this lab will be penalized 0.6 point meaning the grading starts at 2.4 (out of 3 total possible) points.
 - In the second 24-hour period following the due date, this lab will be penalized 1.2 points meaning the grading starts at 1.8 (out of 3 total possible) points.
 - After 48 hours, the assignment will not be graded and thus earns no points, i.e., 0 out of 3 possible points.

+### Second Submissions

+Assuming you have submitted your first solution on time, you will be allowed to resubmit an updated solution that is based upon the feedback received from your first submission.
+You will have ten (10) days after your grade is returned to you to resubmit.
+After the ten (10) days, the grade will remain frozen, regardless if you make another attempt.

+Again, this policy applies only to the student that has submitted a concerted effort as their first submission by the assignment due date.